 Contribute the Maximum Allowed

 Contributions to your 401(k) are made with pretax dollars.
-In other words, your taxable income is reduced by however much you contribute up to the annual maximum, which is $19,500 for the 2020 tax year.
-If you’re 50 or older, you can contribute an additional $6,500 for 2020.
+In other words, your taxable income is reduced by however much you contribute up to the annual maximum, which is $19,500 for 2021 and increases to $20,500 in 2022.
+If you’re 50 or older, you can contribute an additional $6,500.

 Open an IRA

 If you don’t have a 401(k), consider opening and contributing to an individual retirement account (IRA), which also offers tax advantages.
 You might even be eligible to contribute to both, further supercharging your retirement savings.
 IRAs, both Roth and traditional, have a maximum contribution limit of $6,000 if you’re under 50.
 Individuals over 50 years can contribute an extra $1,000 in 2021 and 2022 to traditional and Roth IRAs.

 A traditional IRA allows for pretax contributions, similar to a 401(k), while with a Roth IRA, you invest after-tax cash.
 But you can withdraw from your Roth IRA tax- and penalty-free as long as you wait until you’re 59 1/2 and the account has been open for at least five years.